 Photovoltaic (PV) panels generate clean, renewable electricity onsite, helping to slash a building’s reliance on the grid whilst also shrinking its carbon footprint.4 A solar battery storage system works by stockpiling the excess energy that solar panels produce during the day, for use when the Sun isn’t shining.

 There are currently two main battery technologies in use in the UK – lithium-ion and lead-acid.
 Both are designed to handle the cyclic charging and discharging required for solar energy storage.
-Here’s how they work:
+Here’s how solar panels work:

 That way, you enjoy the benefits of your solar panels long after sunset.